 Employees should also know who they should report potential suspicious activity to, so suspected cybersecurity incidents can be prevented.

 6. Don’t Ignore Backups & Recovery Plans

 One of the key things you should be doing to make systems more resilient to cyberattacks is producing regular backups of your data.

 Data is one of the most valuable assets your business has.
 Keeping that data protected and consistently available has become more critical than ever.

 Every business needs a solid backup and recovery plan in order to survive and thrive in the face of an incident that encrypts, breaches, wipes, or brings down the network.

 When backups are updated regularly, you’ll be ensured a recent copy of all your data can be restored, making for a relatively quick return to normal.

 Today’s businesses are mixing and matching onsite and cloud-based backup strategies to create a system that works best for their specific goals.

 7. Don’t Leave Your Network Unmonitored

 Setting up the network with controls to help prevent cyberattacks is very useful.
-Here at bva, we take on the responsibility of monitoring activity on our clients network for potential harmful behaviour.

 This approach starts with knowing what internet-connected devices make up your network, because you can’t defend what you don’t know about.